 Sometimes, you may have too much work that you feel overwhelmed.
 In a scenario where you can’t finish assignments or projects on time, it becomes necessary to outsource your work.
 If the deadline is too close, don’t overwork yourself.
 Instead, share your workload with team members to handle it as a team.

-When delegating work to colleagues, make sure they are clearly defined so that everyone knows what tasks they are handling.
+When delegating tasks to colleagues, make sure they are clearly defined so that everyone knows what tasks they are handling.

 9. Work with Goals

 Working without goals is like going on a trip with no destination.
 Goals help to set you in the right direction and form an essential part of time management.
-Goals allow you to break large projects into smaller, doable chunks.
+Goals allow you to break large projects into smaller, manageable tasks.

 Whether you’re a project manager, a team leader, a business owner, or an employee, setting goals positions you on the right path to success.
 You’ll learn to make decisions that influence positive results, get more things done within the required time, work more effectively, and become more productive.